KhalidDudaev/regee/readme.md

 ## Description

-> Regular Expression Extends.
+> Regular Expression with Extended functionality.
 RegEE JavaScript module.
 This module allows the use of named groups in a regular expression.

 ## Changes